W-L/fedflow/README.md

 ## TODO

-go over readme and adjust how provisioning works

-check the python version in the biosphere machines, adjust the version for venv in the provisioning script or check if venv is already available, then we don't need any provisioning at all apart from installing our own package

-stop project and reset if timeout in monitor is reached
-- set timeout very low for testing

-think about a switch for reinstallation of fedsim on the vms
-- and a no-deps as well

-describe the usage of the 2 entry poin scripts

 currently experiencing multiple issues with FC apps:
 - inconsistent finishing behaviour (mean-app, random-forest)
 - shutil copy error of the config file (federated-svd)
+- seems to be a related problem where an incorrect number of participants is assumed by featurecloud

-issue on the VMs: mounting of input data into the container fails
+sometimes running into issue on the VMs: mounting of input data into the container fails
-- this is prohibitive for execution at the moment
+- this is prohibitive for execution of some apps
-- but has nothing to do with the reverse-engineered featurecloud API
+- has nothing to do with the reverse-engineered featurecloud API

 ### long-term